pachi1fernandez/challengecypress/README.md

 ## Troubleshooting

-- If Cypress fails to launch, ensure dependencies are installed by running `npm install`.
+- If Cypress fails to launch, ensure dependencies are installed by running npm install.
-- Check your `cypress.json` or `cypress.config.js` file for incorrect configurations.
+- Check your cypress.json or cypress.config.js file for incorrect configurations.
 - Run Cypress in debug mode for detailed logs:
   ```sh
   DEBUG=cypress:* npx cypress open